vrchat-community/creator-docs/Docs/docs/sdk/detecting-vrcsdk.md

 It's highly recommended to use Expression to define your symbol only if your tool is compatible with installed VRChat SDK versions.
 For versioning of VRChat SDK, please refer [VCC Docs][versioning].

+Since Version Defines is feature for UPM packages, this method only works for VPM-based SDKs.
+If you also want to detect legacy unitypackage-based SDKs, you can combine with legacy way.

 [version-defines]: https://docs.unity3d.com/2019.4/Documentation/Manual/ScriptCompilationAssemblyDefinitionFiles.html#define-symbols
 [versioning]: https://vcc.docs.vrchat.com/vpm/packages/#brandingbreakingbumps